 - Surcharge, Fees & Credits.
 For a list of the most common surcharges and their definitions, view the Surcharge Surcredit Guide.

 5.Usage History.
-The graph shown in the sample bill above is specific for customers who are in Stage 1 of Staged Mandatory Water Conservation and Rationing and identifies monthly usage for the current and previous year.
+The chart shown in the sample bill above is for all customers in Staged Mandatory Water Conservation and Rationing and identifies monthly usage for the current and previous year, unless prorated.
 All data provided is listed in Ccf’s.

 6.Meter Read.
 This section includes the meter number, service period, previous and current meter readings and identifies the next scheduled meter read date.

 7.Payment Stub.
 Remit the bottom portion of bill with payment.

 8.Message Center.
 Space for water service, billing, water quality and water-use efficiency program messages.

 9.Payment Options.
 Provides options for bill payment, including information on how to make an Electronic Fund Transfer (EFT).